Skip to main content

 What happens next

-This depends on what is causing the bleeding.
+The next steps depend on the cause of the bleeding.
 You may need to be admitted to hospital for observation or treatment.
-Most women with spotting are discharged home.
+But most women with light bleeding are discharged home.

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.